 Theory & Background: Olefins are an important class of compounds in organic chemistry.
 They may be synthesized by several means, of which the Horner-Wadsworth-Emmons reaction is among the most convenient and mild.
-This is considered to be a modification of the original Wittig reaction, for which George Wittig received the chemistry Nobel prize in 1979.
+This is considered to be a modification of the original Wittig reaction, which was responsible for George Wittig receiving the chemistry Nobel prize in 1979.
 In this reaction, phase transfer catalysis occurs at the interface of the two liquids.
 The reagents themselves reside in different immiscible solvents.
 The phosphonate becomes deprotonated and undergoes reaction with benzaldehyde.
 The reaction should be monitored by a three lane TLC.